caitbrock/Megazon/README.md

 ### Usage:

 In this porject, we used the package for our cart from the online source.
 For more examples, please refer to the [Documentation](https://pypi.org/project/django-shopping-cart/)

+### Next Steps:

+Moving forward, a few items to further implement would be:

+1. Implement payment at checkout functionality
+2. Adding a reviews component to a product
+3. Applying additional filter features to the home page
+4. Adding a follow feature on a users profile so shoppers can follow their favourite accounts

 ### Contact: